Here’s testing advice from health experts for would-be travelers.

 Should you get tested before, during or after a trip?

-Getting tested before a trip could help you avoid spreading the virus.
+If you’re not vaccinated, getting tested before a trip could help you avoid spreading the virus.
 According to a CDC spokesperson, “The pre-travel testing would reduce the risk of allowing COVID-19 infected people on airplanes and other forms of public transportation, provided that the results of the testing are known and acted upon before travel begins.”

 Getting a test during, at the end or after a trip can also help you avoid spreading the virus while you’re traveling or at home.
 A post-arrival test may also be recommended by your state’s coronavirus task force.